Tag Archive for 'film'

 I will add too that it is not possible to get a sense of what it means to human unless you take into the account the villainy as well as the majesty.
 It’s just that there is a danger of spreading evil when you aim to merely examine it.
 There is also something to be said for a civil society, one in which people treat each other with respect, where husbands and wives love each other, and families are happy.

-I wouldn’t want to do something to eat away at the tenuous social fabric just to satisfy my own desires for self expression.
+I wouldn’t want to do something to eat away at the tenuous social fabric just to satisfy my own desires for self-expression.
 I am not somehow denying truth or stifling my creativity by using the bathroom in private and not relieving myself in a public place.
 I am doing so out of respect for others and out of a desire to inhabit an enjoyable space.
 It’s sort of like that with what I choose to include or exclude in the art I produce.

-Contemporary artists tend to place self expression above all else, even to the detriment of society, but artists and statemen need not be at odds.
+Contemporary artists tend to place self-expression above all else, even to the detriment of society, but artists and statemen need not be at odds.
 I’ve mentioned this quote from Old-Hollywood, award-winning director Rouben Mamoulian before, but it bears repeating: “I feel the judgement on a film is if a person who sees it leaves the theater a little better person than he was when he walked in”

 Rouben Mamoulian